viktor436/Image-decomposition-using-ICA/README.md

 4. The notebook will load the `mixed.jpg` image, apply ICA to separate the image into foreground and background components, and display the results.

-This notebook can also be tried in Google Colab.
+This notebook can also be tried in Google Colab [here](https://colab.research.google.com/drive/1mFDdEOHL3Syou-czdCA-lWigBABEQ5f6?usp=sharing).
 Note that you need to upload your own `mixed.jpg` file.

 ## License